Skip to main content

 Can I still get the Parent Plus Loan if approved?

-No, you cannot continue to receive a Parent Plus Loan if approved.
+If you are a FAFSA Independent student due to the marital status change.
+No, You cannot continue to receive a Parent Plus Loan if approved.

 I am already independent, can I do a marriage change?